 Unless your case deals with one of the limited federal question cases, you will most likely be litigating in state court.
 State courts, in general, hear many more cases per year that similarly situated federal courts.
 State courts hear the cases that are most frequently filed, like personal injury, insurance, landlord/tenant, adoption and more.

 - Mary, a Minnesota citizen, is injured by a faulty piece of equipment that was made by FixItUp Corp, a corporation that is incorporated in Delaware and has its principal place of business in Oklahoma.
-Because all parties to the lawsuit are diverse, Mary can file in federal court under diversity jurisdiction so long as she is suing for at least $75,000.
+Because all parties to the lawsuit are diverse, Mary can file in federal court under diversity jurisdiction so long as she is suing for more than $75,000.

 Filing in either State or Federal Court: When you can choose